preethi-droid/MaRS-task-1/README.md

 ---

 ## Challenges Faced
-- Understanding the Linux commands took a lot of time and terminal usage was also difficult initial
+- Understanding the Linux commands took a lot of time and terminal usage was also difficult initially
-- And few of the problems and questions were difficult
+- And few of the other problems and questions were also difficult and required time to understand
 - Also, I didn't actually push the files, but rather added them directly, it was time comsuming, and I was in a hurry

 ---